Arrive in London and transfer to your hotel.

 After transferring to our accommodation, there will have some time to relax and wander around this historic town before we meet again for dinner.

 This morning we explore the village of Haworth and its immediate surrounds with our personal guide from Brontë Walks.
-After lunch, we will visit the Brontë Parsonage Museum as well as Haworth Parish Church and the adjoining graveyard.
+After lunch, we will visit the Brontë Parsonage Museum and gain further insights into the everyday lives of the Brontë sisters.

 There are no planned activities for this evening; however, you may like to return to one of the village's atmospheric little pubs for dinner.